star-hengxing/libuipc/README.md

 ### Automatic Dependency Installation

-The rest dependencies are all managed by vcpkg, they will be automatically installed in the CMake Configuration step.
+The rest dependencies are all managed by Vcpkg, they will be automatically installed in the CMake Configuration step.

 If the automatic installation fails, please raise an issue with the CMake error message.

-You can also try install the dependencies [manually](#manaully-dependency-installation) as a temporary workaround.
+You can also try to install the dependencies [manually](#manaully-dependency-installation) as a temporary workaround.

 ### Build Project

 #### Windows

-On windows, you can use the `CMake-GUI` to configure the project and generate the Visual Studio solution file with only a few clicks.
+On Windows, you can use the `CMake-GUI` to configure the project and generate the Visual Studio solution file with only a few clicks.

-Or you can also use the same commands as Linux to build the project.
+You can also use the same commands as Linux to build the project.

 #### Linux

 On Linux, you can use the following commands to build the project.